holepunchto/script-linker/README.md

   // (optional) key/value object where you can map filenames to source code
   sourceOverwrites: null,
-  // (optional) provide the set of builtins you want to expose
+  // (optional) provide the set of builtins you want to expose imports, // An additional "imports" map to apply to all specifiers.
+Follows the same syntax and rules as the "imports" property defined in `package.json`.
   builtins: {
     has (name) { },
     async get (name) { },